spikeekips/mitum-doc/ISAAC+-and-Mechanism.md

 ## Node can be Faulty Node

-Every node can be faulty node, whether it is in *Active Suffrage Group*, *Suffrage Group* or even not in both.
+Every node can be faulty node, whether it is in *Acting Suffrage Group*, *Suffrage Group* or even not in both.

 ### Common Faulty Node